hardin47/website/Math154/_book/06-bootstrap.md

 [\hat{\theta}^*_{\alpha/2}, \hat{\theta}^*_{1-\alpha/2}]
 \end{align}

+<p style="color:red">You do not need to know *why* the percentile interval works...  but isn't it so cool to see how it works???</p>

 Why does it work?
 It isn't immediately obvious that the interval above will capture the true parameter, $\theta$, at a rate or 95%.
 Consider a skewed sampling distribution.
 If your $\hat{\theta}$ comes from the long tail, is it obvious that the short tail side of your CI will get up to the true parameter value at the correct rate?
 (Hall (*The Bootstrap and Edgeworth Expansion}, Springer, 1992, and earlier papers) refers to these as Efron's "backwards" intervals.)
 Or, if your sampling distribution is biased, the percentiles of the bootstrap interval won't capture the parameter with the correct rate.